 Context Information

 Context Information identifies or captures the knowledge that is needed to fully understand and interpret the project results.
 It includes background, publications and relationships.
+Provenance Information is a type of Context Information, but there is additional contextual information that is not also Provenance Information.

 Broader aspects of the project origins and history